 - requires EU countries to submit all intergovernmental agreements to the Commission upon their ratification

 - requires EU countries to make the documents of intergovernmental agreements available to each other, either in full or as a summary.
-A summary should contain the subject matter, the aim and scope, the duration, the contracting parties, and information on the main elements of an agreement.
+A summary should contain the subject matter, aim and scope, duration, contracting parties, and information on the main elements of an agreement.

 In February 2016, the Commission proposed an update to these rules.